 Not quite there yet?
 Do these things now:

 - Consider therapy with a company like BetterHelp.
 Read: BetterHelp online therapy review

 - Focus on your own self-care.
-Read: Toxic beliefs about being a single mom holding you back?

 - Hang out with people who get it, get you, and see happiness in you when you don't have the courage to see it yourself.
 Again: Millionaire Single Moms on Facebook.